 Further advantages are the reduction of time and budget for time consuming quality control of intermediate products, which also shortens the interim storage time.

 The prior mentioned reduction in footprint saves plenty of energy due to the necessity to maintain smaller designated GMP-areas.
-Thereby, and by the reduced storage and transportation issues, the CO2-emission will decrease significantely and the location of all processing equipment in one room is feasible, with associated savings of up to 66% in heating, ventilation and air conditioning.
-This estimate agrees with figures published by Janssen for the continuous manufacturing of Prezista, where a reduction in the number of production clean rooms from seven to two was realised.
+Thereby, and by the reduced storage and transportation issues, the CO2-emission will decrease significantly and the location of all processing equipment in one room is feasible, with associated savings of up to 66% in heating, ventilation and air conditioning.
+This estimate agrees with figures published by Janssen for the continuous manufacturing of an anti HIV-drug, where a reduction in the number of production clean rooms from seven to two was realised.

 Compared to a traditional batch manufacturing process, in a continuously running process, all unit operations are connected to each other and a seamless transition of intermediate products to subsequent unit operations is ensured.
 Merely the total flow rate of the system (kg/h) determines the tempo of this passage.
 Consequently, no storage of intermediate products, such as dry granules before tableting or tablet cores before coating is necessary ans storage containers or huge and clima-controlled storage rooms become needless.
 Moreover, this storage is not any longer required, as quality control of intermediates is omitted for the benefit of in-line controls by PAT, which facilitate real-time statements regarding the quality of the measured material.

-A consequence of the flow characteristic of continuous processes and the connection of several uinit operations to one huge process stream is the possibility to increase the lead time of material to be produced.
-An example is given by the company Janssen, which has been approved by the FDA in April 2016 to produce their product Prezista continuously via direct compression and continuous coating (the KOCO of L.B.
+A consequence of the flow characteristic of continuous processes and the connection of several unit operations to one huge process stream is the possibility to increase the lead time of material to be produced.
+An example is given by the company Janssen, which has been approved by the FDA in April 2016 to produce an anti HIV-drug continuously via direct compression and continuous coating (the KOCO® of L.B.
 Bohle is part of the Inspire-Line, which produces this product).
-These tablets, containing the anti HIV-drug darunavir, are now produced in only one day, compared to the prior applied batch process, which needed two weeks to produce the same amount of material.
+These tablets are now produced in only one day, compared to the prior applied batch process, which needed two weeks to produce the same amount of material.

 Learn more about Continuous Processing